 Even in 2001, when the borders were at the centre of the election campaign, this pattern was clear.
 The Australian Election Study, a detailed survey of just over 2000 voters, posed both sorts of question.
 In response to the question, “When you were deciding about how to vote, how important were refugees/asylum seekers to you personally?”
 48.6 per cent said “extremely important” and a further 32 per cent said “quite important.”
 (Of course, saying the issue is important doesn’t mean you’re hostile to asylum seekers or refugees.)
 When respondents were given a list of twelve issues, from education to worker entitlements, and asked to nominate which were either the most or the second-most important factor in their voting decision, much lower numbers put “refugees and asylum seekers” first (11.9 per cent) or second (10.8 per cent).
 Health, education and tax all scored more highly, in that order.
 And if respondents had been asked to assemble their own list of important issues (as the voters of Forde were, in effect, by Megalogenis and Barrett), refugees and asylum seekers might barely have figured at all.

-But despite all this evidence, the issue of asylum seekers and refugees has hung onto its air of electoral potency.
+Despite all this evidence, the issue of asylum seekers and refugees has hung onto its air of electoral potency.
 The reason is probably quite simple.
 The conventional narrative of the 2001 election resonates for many supporters of refugees just as much as it does for people who want to close the borders by whatever means are necessary.
 For those who are sympathetic to these new arrivals, the assumed electoral benefit of closing the borders fits into a longer-term narrative about Australian racism as a political force; for those who are hostile, it lends support to policies like the Pacific Solution.
-On the available evidence, both views are wrong, which means that this time around the government should have resisted the pressure to announce hasty solutions to an electoral problem that doesn’t exist. •
+On the available evidence, both views are wrong, which means that this time around the government should have thought carefully before it announced hasty solutions to an electoral problem that might not exist. •